Throwing Muses (2003 album)

-Throwing Muses is an album by the alternative rock band Throwing Muses.
+Throwing Muses is the eighth studio album by the alternative rock band Throwing Muses.
 It was recorded over three weekends and released simultaneously with Kristin Hersh's solo record The Grotto on 17 March 2003.
 The album features Bernard Georges on bass and David Narcizo on drums as well as original bandmate Tanya Donelly on backing vocals.

 Track listing

 All songs written by Kristin Hersh.